chetansinghsajwan/notes/http/methods/head.md

 This method has no defined semantics for the body, so it should be empty.
 Some implementations might reject the request because of its potential as a [request smuggling attack](/http/security/request-smuggling-attack).

+The response to a GET request can be used to satisfy subsequent HEAD requests.
+A HEAD response might also affect previously cached responses to GET.

 ## References

 - https://httpwg.org/specs/rfc9110.html#HEAD